nickw409/TimeSculptor/deliverables/Deliverable_4.md

 Provide a short paragraph that describes your system.
 This paragraph should contain the value proposition and a description of the main features of the software.
 At the end of the introduction, include a link to your project on GitHub

+TimeSculptor is a scheduling app; targeted for people who struggle ADHD; provides a much easier and accessible interface for those people and features ADHD friendly User Interface.
+The expected consumer segment are individuals suffering from ADHD.
+Upon logging in, you are then given the options to create or edit your schedule.
+You can utilize color coding, and assigning different symbols to your events.

 # Implemented Requirements

 List in this section, the requirements and associated pull request that you implemented for this release, following the example below--- include the description of the requirement, a link to the issue, a link to the pull request(s) that implement the requirement, who implemented the requirement, who approved it, and a print screen that depicts the implemented feature (if applicable).
 I expect that you implement the features you specified in your MVP (c.f.
 D.2 Requirements).

+Example:
+Requirement: As someone who associates events with pictures, I would like to label events with pictures.
+Issue: <link to your GitHub issue>
+Pull request:
+Implemented by: Gabriel Valentin
+Approved by:
+Print screen:

+Example:
+Requirement:
+Issue: <link to your GitHub issue>
+Pull request:
+Implemented by:
+Approved by:
+Print screen:

+Example:
+Requirement:
+Issue: <link to your GitHub issue>
+Pull request:
+Implemented by:
+Approved by:
+Print screen:

+Example:
+Requirement:
+Issue: <link to your GitHub issue>
+Pull request:
+Implemented by:
+Approved by:
+Print screen:

+Example:
+Requirement:
+Issue: <link to your GitHub issue>
+Pull request:
+Implemented by:
+Approved by:
+Print screen:

+Example:
+Requirement:
+Issue: <link to your GitHub issue>
+Pull request:
+Implemented by:
+Approved by:
+Print screen:

 # Tests